USRSE/usrse25/pages/program/program.md

 <i>All times listed in Eastern Time (ET) </i>

 **Please note:** The program below displays properly only with access to Google Drive resources.
-The [program is also available as a PDF](https://github.com/USRSE/usrse25/blob/main/pages/program/program_pdf.pdf).
+The <a href="https://github.com/USRSE/usrse25/blob/main/pages/program/program_pdf.pdf" target="_blank">program is also available as a PDF.</a>

 **Individual photos:**  There are several opportunities to get a new professional photograph taken during the conference.
 Head to the alcove near the Boardroom (there will be signs pointing the way) during the following times if you're interested:
 * Monday: 10-10:30am (during break), 12:30-1:30pm (lunch), 4:50-5:15pm (break before poster session)